fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 This looks quite hacky and it actually is.
 With Babel 7 the configuration can be a js file (.babelrc.js) so we can do the same in one file, till then we do the hacky way in Babel 6.

-Now change the filename and the import of the Button Component and the global Stylesheet to .scss.
+Now, change the filename and the import of the Button Component and the global Stylesheet to .scss.

 **Create** a new file `src/shared/styles/_variables.scss`: